VladChat/luggage-scale/blog_src/content/posts/2025/10/mariah-the-scientist-talks-burning-blue-and-new-album-sustainable-luggage-scale-.md

 - Reserve capacity: Start your trip a couple pounds under the airline limit.
 - Protect flat items: Slip a rigid mailer into your suitcase wall for posters or programs.
 - Weigh mid-trip: If you hit multiple shows, weigh after each merch stop to stay on track.
 - Ship home if needed: If you overdo it, compare shipping rates versus airline fees.
-We offer guidance on weight-safe packing and returns here: <a href="https://luggage-scale.com/pages/shipping-returns">Shipping & Returns</a>.
+We offer guidance on weight-safe packing and returns here: Shipping & Returns.

 Your scale removes guesswork and protects the memories you’re bringing home.